 The UK Gold Coin Bullion Market Since 1964

-You have reached our blog.
+You have reached our blog on the British bullion market since 1964.
 Click the link if you would like to buy our best value gold coins.

 1964 is the date we consider our company to have started, although we had in fact been dealing in coins for a few years prior to that on a part-time basis.
 It's also the year we started using the name R & L Coins, by which name we are still known, even though we changed it back to "Chard" during the last millennium.
 Our story starts in 1964.